SergeyBurlaka/CompletelyTransparentStatusBar-CollapsingToolbars-adjustPan-SoftKeyboard-Sample/README.md

 # Completely Transparent StatusBar with CollapsingToolbars
- adjustPan SoftKeyboard Sample

- ## Main Idea to set param android:fitsSystemWindows="true" for set image background content under the status bar layer.
+Main Idea to set param android:fitsSystemWindows="true" for set image background content under the status bar layer.
 And make status bar transparent.
 So that only image background will be visisble.

+ ## References
 [Read describe about fitsSystemWindows ](https://medium.com/androiddevelopers/why-would-i-want-to-fitssystemwindows-4e26d9ce1eec)

 [See describe of problem ](https://stackoverflow.com/questions/29311078/android-completely-transparent-status-bar)